 important than you are.
 In comparison to other states of mind, being

 awestruck makes us more aware of everything that is happening around us."

-“Always in search of curious objects, broken toys, bits of things and traces of stories, Adriana Peliano stitches together monsters, desires and fairy tales.
-Her collages and assemblages are magical and multiple inventories, where logic is reinvented with new meanings and narratives, creating language games and dream labyrinths.
+“Always in search of curious objects, broken toys, bits of things and traces of stories, Adriana Peliano stitches together desires, monsters and fairy tales.
+Her collages and metamorphic assemblages are magical and multiple inventories, where logic is reinvented with new meanings and narratives, creating language games and dream labyrinths.
 Everything is transformed to tell new stories that dislocate our way of seeing, inviting the marvellous to visit our world.”

-“Sempre em busca de objetos curiosos, restos de brinquedos, cacos de coisas e rastros de estórias, Adriana Peliano costura monstros, desejos e contos de fadas.
-Suas colagens e assemblagens são inventários mágicos e múltiplos, onde a lógica do cotidiano é reinventada em novos sentidos e narrativas, criando jogos de linguagem e labirintos de sonhos.
+“Sempre em busca de objetos curiosos, restos de brinquedos, cacos de mundos e rastros de estórias, Adriana Peliano costura desejos, monstros e contos de fadas.
+Suas colagens, metamofoses e assemblagens despertam inventários mágicos e múltiplos, onde a lógica do cotidiano é reinventada em novos sentidos e narrativas, criando jogos de linguagem e labirintos de sonhos.
 Tudo se transforma para contar novas estórias, abrindo portas para o maravilhoso.”